MattGaarder/code-quiz/README.md

 startButton.addEventListener("click", startGame);

-// The startGame function will change class attributes in our code so that #start-screen div's class will change from .start to .hide
+// The startGame function will change the class attribute in our code so that #start-screen div's class will change from .start to .hide
-// Instead of parsing a startGame function like above, alternatively I could use a
+// Instead of parsing a startGame function like above, alternatively I could use an anonymous function that will do what is needed

-container.addEventListener("click", function(event) {
+startButton.addEventListener("click", function(event) {
-  var element = event.target;
+  var toggle = "start";

-  if(element.matches(".box")){
+  if(toggle === "start"){
-    var state = element.getAttribute("data-state");
+    var toggle = element.getAttribute(".start");

-    if(state === "hidden") {
+    if(state === ".start") {
       element.dataset.state = "number";
       element.textContent = element.dataset.number;
     } else {